hnt-JNPR/SampleApps/SamplesAppsKotlin/SampleAppWakeUp/README.md

 Get the orgId from Mist Portal and set it in MainApplication class for defining regions for alt beacon monitoring.

-Provide these values in Constants.java file
+Provide these values in Constants.kt file

 ### Permission required for this app